rur/treetop/README.markdown

 ## TL;DR

-Treetop is a library for managing HTTP requests that enable in-page browser navigation without client side templates.
+Treetop is a library for managing HTTP requests that enable in-page browser navigation with server side templates.

 Try it yourself, clone the repo and run the example server.